 - 12 Medjool dates, pitted, soaked in hot water for 10 minutes

-- 2 tbsp coconut oil, melted
+- 2 tablespoons coconut oil, melted

-- 1 tsp raw cacao powder
+- 1 teaspoon raw cacao powder

-- 1 tsp vanilla extract or essence
+- 1 teaspoon vanilla extract or essence

 - Pinch of salt

-- 5-6 tbsp almond flakes
+- 5-6 tablespoons almond flakes

-- 1/4 cup coconut oil
+- ¼ cup coconut oil

-- 1 tbsp maple syrup
+- 1 tablespoons maple syrup or honey

-- 2 tbsp coconut milk
+- 2 tablespoons coconut milk

-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - Take the tin out of the fridge and pour the chocolate sauce over the top, spread with a spatula and sprinkle with the remaining toasted almonds.
 Place back in the fridge for 2-3 hours.
-Remove, slice and keep in an air-tight container in the refrigerator.
-Should last for a week or so.